 6. SpaceX becomes the first company ever to reuse a rocket

-7. The Dragon can be reused too
+7. The Dragon capsule is reusable too

 After proving that it could reuse its rockets, SpaceX demonstrated that it was also able to reuse its Dragon capsule.
 On June 3, 2017, the company launched a Falcon 9 rocket with a previously used Dragon capsule on board.

 It was SpaceX's 11th mission to bring supplies to the ISS.
 The Dragon capsule that was reused had originally been used in the fourth ISS mission.
-The fact that the structure that will enable humans to travel in space can be reused is a great step towards making the journey to Mars possible.
+The fact that the structure that will enable humans to travel in space can be reused is considered a great step towards making the journey to Mars possible.

-Unfortunately, Beresheet didn't land successfully on the moon, though the Israeli company behind the lander has said it plans to re-attempt the moon mission.
+Unfortunately, Beresheet didn't land successfully on the moon, though the Israeli company behind the lander has said it has plans to re-attempt the moon mission.

 9. The Falcon Heavy takes off and sends a Tesla into space

 The Falcon Heavy, Falcon 9's successor, was first launched in 2018.
 With 27 engines, it was the most powerful rocket to have taken off from the U.S. since the Saturn V from NASA's Apollo heyday.